Get Around Amsterdam

 On the water

-Amsterdam Canal Tours Compared: Which Are Actually Worth It
+Amsterdam Canal Tours Compared in 2026: Which Are Actually Worth It

-A local's honest comparison of Amsterdam canal cruises - big audio-guide boats versus small skippered tours, what they cost, and which ones to skip.
+A local's honest comparison of Amsterdam canal cruises - big audio-guide boats versus small skippered tours, 2026 prices, and which ones to skip.

-Amsterdam Canal Tours Compared: Which Are Actually Worth ItTobias Niepel · CC BY 2.0 · Wikimedia
+Amsterdam Canal Tours Compared in 2026: Which Are Actually Worth ItTobias Niepel · CC BY 2.0 · Wikimedia

 A canal cruise is the one tourist activity in Amsterdam I will defend without flinching.
 The canal ring is a UNESCO World Heritage site, and seeing it from water level - the angle the city was actually built for - genuinely changes how you understand the place.
 The problem is not whether to do it.
 The problem is which boat to step onto.